fairagro/D4.4.1_SciWIn_concept/report.md

 ## Concretization of "Workflow Objects"

-Workflow bjects in the SciWIn-context are data structures that encapsulate the definition of workflows with associated code and data or references to code and data.
+Workflow objects in the SciWIn-context are data structures that encapsulate the definition of workflows with associated code and data or references to code and data.
 Since a close collaboration between FAIRagro and NFDI Consortium DataPLANT is established on different levels, we have taken into account their version of